 As a Jewish white woman, I cannot fathom the racism that the BIPOC community has and continues to endure.

 Research has proven that trauma lives in DNA.
 We genetically pass down traumatic experiences to future generations.
-I feel this first hand as a Jewish woman, living with fear of rising antisemitism.
-The question, “Could it happen again?”
-Is a regular topic of conversation in he Jewish community.
+I feel this firsthand as a Jewish woman, living with fear of rising antisemitism.
+The question, “Could it happen again?” is a regular topic of conversation in the Jewish community.
 And the answer is always “yes.”
 Especially in our society’s current state.

 Although my blood bears the weight of my enslaved ancestors, I myself have not experienced the repression that the Black community has.
 Unlike my black friends, my Judaism isn’t spelled across my face or noticed by passersby.
 It’s not even necessarily noticeable in my given name.
-I have the privilege to “blend in.”
+I have the privilege of “blending in.”

 What we can do